trillianx/educative_notes/DS_Algo_Basics/DS_Algo_Basics.md

 1. Make $N$ comparisons
 2. Move `0` elements to the right
-3. Insert the new element
+3. Insert the new element at the end

 Thus, this would take $N+1$ steps.